 Absolutely!
 Although they originate in a lab and not in a mine, lab-grown diamonds are identical to mined diamonds.
 How is this possible?

 The two processes use a combination of heat and pressure to form a diamond.
 Incredibly high pressure combined with high temperatures (800 degrees Celsius for CVD diamonds and 1500 degrees Celsius for an HPHT diamond) allows pure carbon to form around a starter seed.
-After it is exposed to carbon-rich gases, ionization adheres the pure carbon to the diamond seed, and it slowly crystallizes into being a girl’s best friend.
-One common misconception is that lab grown diamonds are completely perfect.
+After it is exposed to carbon-rich gases, ionization adheres to the pure carbon to the diamond seed, and it slowly crystallizes into being a girl’s best friend.
+One common misconception is that lab-grown diamonds are completely perfect.
 However, they are graded the same exact way as mined diamonds: using the 4 C’s.
-Meaning, they vary in color, imperfections, and flaws.
+Meaning, they vary in colour, imperfections, and flaws.

 With this new, ethical, eco-friendly and more affordable diamond out there, would you buy it?

-Pardon the pun, but lab-grown diamonds are on the “cutting edge” of environmental and social practices that makes a luxury market even more attractive.
+Pardon the pun, but lab-grown diamonds are on the “cutting edge” of environmental and social practices that make a luxury market even more attractive.
 For me, a more ethical, eco-friendly and affordable option will always be my first choice- how about you?

 That’s a look at how Lab-Grown Diamonds: An Ethical Choice in the Diamond Industry.
 This post is generously sponsored by Clean Origin.
 I only work with brands I love and can stand behind.